damarsimple/Uwucraft/idea.md

 # Idea

-Using REACT PHP i can create websocket API that can be used for chats users notification and Live Data Update
+Using Laravel Echo Server i can create websocket API that can be used for chats users notification and Live Data Update

 ## Implementation

-i hope i can use this to pass Event that happening in the game to ReactPHP websocket for example player Death Event
+i hope i can use this to pass Event that happening in the game to Laravel Echo Server websocket for example player Death Event

 Using Websocket i think i can achieve 100% accurate data